trevorvanhoof/sqrmelon/README.md

 \* Star = final product did not use the player code, only the tool (& possibly frame by frame renderer).

+## Credits

+This tool was largely developed by:
+Trevor van Hoof (Tropical Trevor) http://trevorius.com/

+Various additions, bugfixes and ideas were contributed by Glow, Andro, Wurstgetrank amongst others.

+The template project uses snippets from various sources, credited in comments in the source.